 - Advanced restaurant menu template system for further layout customization

 - Simple restaurant menu compatibility with WPML for multi-language sites

-- Add a footer to each drink or food menu for legal disclaimers or other notes
+- Restaurants can add a footer to each drink or food menu for legal disclaimers or other notes

 - Display reviews for menu items (requires the premium version of the Five Star Restaurant Reviews plugin)